Revision August 2018

 ISO/IEC JTC 1/SC 27 Security Techniques

-ISO/IEC JTC 1/SC27 is an international recognized centre of information security expertise serving the needs of many business sectors as well as governments.
+ISO/IEC JTC 1/SC27 is an international recognized centre of information security expertise serving the needs of a diverse range of business sectors as well as governments.
 Its work covers both management standards as well as technical standards.
 The work of ISO/IEC JTC 1/SC27 is in direct response to business, government and consumer requirements information security standards.

 The history of SC27 goes back to the early 80’s.
 At this time an ISO Technical Committee TC 97 established a working party to address the development of the first set of security standards in ISO.
 The TC 97 working party was chaired by the late Sir Donald Davis (UK) and had just five national bodies (NBs) as members: Germany (ZfCH), Netherlands, Switzerland (Walter Widmer), UK (Edward (Ted) Humphreys and Denis Willetts) and USA (Bob Elander).

 ISO/TC 97/SC 20 developed out of TC 97.
 SC 20 had three working groups WG 1 Secret-key Techniques (Edward (Ted) Humphreys, UK), WG 2 Public-key Techniques (Louis Guillou, France) and WG 3 (Joe Tardo, USA).
 Denis Willetts (UK) was the Chair of SC 20 with Secretariat DIN Annette Calkin (GMD, Germany).
 Eventually SC 20 came under the wing of the newly formed joint committee ISO/IEC JTC 1.
-In 1989 SC 20 was disbanded and SC 27 was established in 1990 (per Resolution 28 of the Paris JTC 1 Plenary), which took over the work of SC 20 WG 1 and WG 2 as well as extending the scope to cover several new projects and areas of work.
-The work of SC 20 WG 3 made its way into other areas of JTC 1 such as SC 6.
+In 1989 SC 20 was disbanded and SC 27 was established in 1990 (per Resolution 28 of the Paris JTC 1 Plenary), which took over the work of SC 20 WG 1 and WG 2 well as establishing a new working group (WG3) to cover security evaluation criteria.
+In the late 90s and early 2000s WG 1 handed over its work on cryptography to WG 2 in order to focus entirely on information security management standards and the development of the now famous ISO/IEC 27001 family of standards.
+With the continuing extension of its scope to cover new areas of work, SC 27 in 2006, establish two further working groups WG 4 and WG 5.

-During the past 25 years SC 27 has successfully applied the PDCA model to adapt its standardization work to the changing security landscape.
-The committee has revised and extended its scope a number of times to reflect new or altering demands from the market in areas such as cryptographic algorithms, cyber security, privacy, identity management, or security aspects of biometrics.
+During the past 28 years SC 27 has successfully applied the PDCA (Plan-Do-Check-Act) continual improvement model to adapt its standardization work to the changing security landscape.
+The committee has revised and extended its scope a number of times to reflect and reach out to new demands and emerging technologies from the market in areas such as information security management systems, cryptographic algorithms, cyber security, Cloud security, IoT security, privacy management, identity management, or security aspects of biometrics.

-When it became necessary, it also adapted its structure and expanded from three to five working groups in order to appropriately deal with all aspects of information security management, from security techniques (including cryptographic algorithms) and services, via security evaluation and accreditation, to security controls and services, through to privacy technology standards and identity management.
+The structure of SC 27 has expanded from three (1990) to five working groups (2006) in order to appropriately deal with all aspects of information security management, from security techniques (including cryptographic algorithms) and services, via security evaluation and accreditation, to security controls and services, through to privacy technology standards and identity management.
 The new structure not only helped to improve the focus of the various WGs, but also attracted a substantial amount of new resources.

 - SC27 has brought together many of the world’s leading information and IT security and privacy experts, which so far has led to more than 150 publications, among them the most successful security standards within ISO/IEC.